Mobile Suit Gundam: Hathaway: Soundtrack

-Sawano composed two vocal tracks, “Möbius” for the opening animation and “TRACER” as an insert song.
-The music video for “Möbius” was released before the film’s premiere, while “TRACER”’s video, featuring the Davao night raid scene, was posted on the official Gundam Channel on YouTube after the release.
-Murase noted that the sequence from the dance scene to Messer’s deployment, piloted by Gawman, was originally set to different tracks but ultimately used the high-energy portion of “TRACER” as background music.
+Sawano composed two vocal tracks, "Möbius" for the opening animation and "TRACER" as an insert song.
+The music video for "Möbius" was released before the film's premiere, while "TRACERs video, featuring the Davao night raid scene, was posted on the official Gundam Channel on YouTube after the release.
+Murase noted that the sequence from the dance scene to Messer's deployment, piloted by Gawman, was originally set to different tracks but ultimately used the high-energy portion of "TRACER" as background music.

 Promotion

 UC NexT 0100 Project

-The film was first announced as part of Sunrise’s “UC NexT 0100” project for new works.
-On April 20, 2018, Bandai held a press conference in Japan, unveiling the “UC NexT 0100” plan to expand the Universal Century storyline.
+The film was first announced as part of Sunrise's "UC NexT 0100" project for new works.
+On April 20, 2018, Bandai held a press conference in Japan, unveiling the "UC NexT 0100" plan to expand the Universal Century storyline.
 The first announced work was Mobile Suit Gundam Narrative, a sequel to Mobile Suit Gundam Unicorn, with Mobile Suit Gundam: Hathaway's Flash listed in the project roadmap.
-A teaser for the film was included in the Blu-ray special features of Mobile Suit Gundam Narrative, confirming it as the second work in the “UC NexT 0100” project.
+A teaser for the film was included in the Blu-ray special features of Mobile Suit Gundam Narrative, confirming it as the second work in the "UC NexT 0100" project.
 At the Gundam 40th anniversary event, it was announced that the film would be a trilogy.

-On January 10, 2019, a teaser trailer showed Hathaway walking alone on a beach, shaking sand from his shoes, followed by a voiceover saying, “Have you heard the name ‘Nejen’?
-If so, I can take you there,” after which Hathaway stands up.
-“Nejen” was confirmed as the name of Mafty’s support ship in the novel.
+On January 10, 2019, a teaser trailer showed Hathaway walking alone on a beach, shaking sand from his shoes, followed by a voiceover saying, "Have you heard the name 'Nejen'?
+If so, I can take you there," after which Hathaway stands up.
+"Nejen" was confirmed as the name of Mafty's support ship in the novel.
 Subsequent scenes showed the Penelope, the main antagonistic mobile suit, flying away.
 The trailer highlighted a refined animation style, with character designs leaning toward the realistic aesthetic of Mobile Suit Gundam Unicorn compared to the novel.
 The creative team, including director Shuko Murase, character designers pablo uchida and Naoyuki Onda, and composer Hiroyuki Sawano, was also revealed, along with a planned winter 2020 release.